Communities

 [^30]: The **Torah Temimah** *loc. cit.* says a similar idea, that both episodes resulted in something positive, but were carried out in a degrading way

-Suggested almost 4 years ago by msh210‭
+Suggested about 4 years ago by msh210‭